mohammed-Khairy/iVolve-Tasks/K8S for Container Orchestration/Lab20/README.md

 ## Step 2: Apply Configuration & Generate SA Token
 Apply the declarative configuration file to create all resources at once, then generate an authentication token for jenkins-sa.

+> Note: You can customize the token's lifetime using the --duration flag.
+Accepted time units include s (seconds), m (minutes), or h (hours).

 <img src="Screenshots/2.png" alt="1" width="700">